Phase 2 Construction Underway

 Mountain View Habitat, Trails and Flood Protection Work

-Workers have started construction at the 700-acre Mountain View ponds, which will host two new public trails, new bird nesting islands and a habitat slope that will also protect Shoreline Park from erosion.
+Construction is underway at a 275-acre Mountain View pond, Pond A1.
+It will be restored to tidal marsh habitat, with habitat enhancements, a new public trail and viewing platform, and a habitat slope that will also protect Shoreline Park from erosion.
 The former industrial salt ponds will eventually be opened to the Bay so nature can restore a rich tapestry of tidal marsh, channels and mudflats.
 The Restoration Project construction will also strengthen levees where needed to ensure flood risks are not increased.
 The City of Mountain View will also install erosion protection at key junctures with Shoreline Park edges.

 Trail Closures and Disruptions for Alviso Construction